Thanakrit-Bank/Project_I/README.md

 # Geographic Information System tool for Multi-Dimensional Climate Data Analytics

 - Target
-  Develop a data analysis tool system that supports multi-dimensional data.
+<br>Develop a data analysis tool system that supports multi-dimensional data.</br>

 - Critical Theory or Hypothesis
-  Database tools for manipulating multidimensional data are now available.
+<br>Database tools for manipulating multidimensional data are now available.
 But the study does not have a tool to help each data set, it is necessary to study the performance of the work, compare between these tools and review them in a form.
 Functional and soft laser program data are multi-dimensional data such as space and time dimensions. which are all big data Develop tools so that tasks must meet the requirements or data structures required.
-Changes to the next available disclosure form compared to the user. and summarize the results in style
+Changes to the next available disclosure form compared to the user and summarize the results in style.</br>
-  The list will therefore inform you that you do not receive information system tools.
-It offers service software for the access database. and the module data stream
+<br>The list will therefore inform you that you do not receive information system tools.
+It offers service software for the access database. and the module data stream.</br>

 - Project experience
-  Develop analytical intelligence tools that support extreme index analysis and let everyone know their battle data.
+<br>Develop analytical intelligence tools that support extreme index analysis and let everyone know their battle data.</br>

 - Benefits
-  Content related to extreme data analysis and analysis of multidimensional data.
+<br>Content related to extreme data analysis and analysis of multidimensional data.</br>

   # Overview
   ![image](https://user-images.githubusercontent.com/69310175/214515498-7a9e26fe-839c-47da-b92d-e917dda8c98e.png)